 Are wetsuits waterproof?

-Yes, the neoprene material that wetsuits are made of are waterproof, however wetsuits will not keep you dry and whatever you wear underneath will get drenched.
+The neoprene material that wetsuits are made of are waterproof, however wetsuits will not keep you dry and whatever you wear underneath will get drenched.
 This sounds like a contradiction, but allow us to explain.

 For instance, if you are wearing dry clothes underneath your wetsuit and someone splashes you with a bucket of water, your undergarments will remain completely dry.
 The inner layer of a wetsuit is waterproof and doesn’t let water pass through it.
 However, water can enter the wetsuit through the wrists, ankles, neck, and zipper when you are completely submerged.
+This is also the reason why wetsuits cannot be used for ice diving.

 You can wear just swim trunks or a bikini underneath a wetsuit, or you can wear a rash vest underneath for privacy or extra warmth.
 Since wetsuits are so tight already, not everyone likes to wear extra layers beneath.